estebanmunchjones2019/plugin-based-architecture-article/Readme.md

   private addPlugins(): void {
     const hostElement = this.elRef.nativeElement;
-	//loops through the heroPlugins array and returns the constructor for a previously-		defined custom element available in the global scope of the app (imported in 			index.html) for (const elementName of heroPlugins) {
+	//loops through the heroPlugins array
+    for (const elementName of heroPlugins) {
       const exists = customElements.get(elementName);
       //it consoles log a warning if the custom element doesn't exists.